mxlq1/ML-RealEstate-Prediction/README.md

 # ML-RealEstate-Prediction
-Predicts the prices of real estate property using linear regression
+Predicts the prices of real estate property

 Price of flats in Moscow